testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 self.Feature_Combination = ["SegmentCount", "MeanLateralPosition"]
 ```

-### Output ###

-When the run is finished, the tool produces the following outputs in the `logs` folder:

-* maps representing inputs distribution;
-* json files containing the final reports of the run;
-* additional folders containing the generated inputs (as png and json files).

 ### Run the Tool ###
 To run the tool, activate the python virtual environment and run the `core/mapelites_bng.py` script: